omegasenior/topbiketoursportugal/content/pages/about/index.en.md

       experience as a guide for city tours and cycling holidays.

-      José now as is owne compay and works with little kidas after classes.
-When he is available he participates in guided bike tours,
+      José now as is owne compay and works with little kids after classes.
+When available he participates in our guided bike tours.
     image: /img/josé.jpg
     name: José Nogueira
     role: Guide